-The non-thesis Master’s degree program is designed for students wanting an advanced degree based primarily on coursework with access to research opportunities and development of advanced research skills.
+The non-thesis Master’s (M.S.) degree program is designed for students wanting an advanced degree based primarily on coursework with access to research opportunities and development of advanced research skills.
+This degree conveys an M.S. degree after one year of coursework and includes opportunities for research experience in one of our research groups.
 The program provides a path to industrial jobs, professional schools, teaching careers, Ph.D. programs, or can be used as part of an interdisciplinary career portfolio.
-For international students, important parallel components of the non-thesis Master’s program are activities and classes designed to improve their English fluency provided through the Center for American English Language and Culture.
+For international students, important parallel components of the non-thesis M.S. program are activities and classes designed to improve their English fluency provided through the Center for American English Language and Culture.
+These courses are offered to international students in our non-thesis M.S. program at no additional cost beyond the standard tuition and fees.
 The non-thesis Master’s degree program, comprised of ten graduate courses in Chemistry or related disciplines, is normally completed in one academic year.

 Success of the Program

 Over the past eight years, thirty-eight students have enrolled in our non-thesis Master’s program, including twenty-two international students.
 The graduation rate for the non-thesis Master’s program is > 90%.
 For the international students, 85% have matriculated into Ph.D. programs with the remaining students electing to directly enter the workforce.
-Many Master's students in our program have transitioned into our Ph.D. program (UVa Chemistry), and examples of other Ph.D. programs that have admitted our non-thesis Master’s graduates include Iowa State University, Johns Hopkins University, Notre Dame University, Rutgers University, Vanderbilt University, Virginia Polytechnic Institute and State University, University of Illinois at Chicago, University of Maryland, University of Rochester, Stanford University, and the University of Texas (Austin).
+Many Master's students in our program have transitioned into our Ph.D. program (UVa Chemistry), and examples of other Ph.D. programs that have admitted our non-thesis Master’s graduates include Iowa State University, Johns Hopkins University, Notre Dame University, Rutgers University, Vanderbilt University, Virginia Tech, University of Illinois at Chicago,the University of Maryland, the University of Rochester, Stanford University, and the University of Texas.
 For international students, average English language proficiency scores on TOEFL and UVa Speak exams improved over the course of their time in our program.

 Current UVA undergraduate students

-For current UVa undergraduates who wish to pursue the one year non-thesis Master’s degree, the application process is straightforward.
-Please submit to Ms. Susie Marshall (email@example.com) your unofficial UVa transcripts and a statement of purpose and have two recommendation letters submitted to Ms. Marshall.
+For current UVa undergraduates who wish to pursue the one year non-thesis M.S. degree, the application process is straightforward.
+Please submit to the Chemistry Graduate Program directly at email@example.com with your unofficial UVA transcripts and a statement of purpose.
+Two recommendation letters will also need to be submitted.
+They can be submitted to the deaprtment Graduate Programs Coordinator, Susie Marshall.
+One of the recommendation letters should be written by a faculty member in the UVA Chemistry Department.
 The statement of purpose should indicate your reason for pursuing a Master’s degree and any additional information that you believe would be useful for the admission committee to consider.
 You can apply at any time prior to the desired Fall semester start, but the ideal application time period is November through February of the year prior to the Fall of your desired start in the Master’s program.
-There is no application fee for current UVa undergraduate students.
+There is no application fee for current UVA undergraduate students to be considered for our non-thesis M.S. program.

-Students pursuing a non-thesis Master’s degree must complete a total of 30 credits.
+Students pursuing a non-thesis M.S. degree must complete a total of 30 credits.
 Six of these credits can be research for credit (three credits per semester are permitted).
+Thus, while a thesis is not required for the M.S. degree, the program offers the opportunity for substantial research experience.
 The remaining 24 credits are comprised of graduate courses, including opportunities for graduate professional development courses.
-Graduate courses outside of Chemistry can be taken with approval of the Director of Graduate Studies.
-Successful completion of the non-thesis Master’s degree requires a B cumulative average (3.0 GPA), and the minimum passing grade in any graduate course is B-.
+Further, graduate courses outside of Chemistry can be taken with approval of the Director of Graduate Studies.
+Successful completion of the non-thesis Master’s degree requires a B cumulative average (3.0 GPA), and the minimum passing grade in any graduate course is B- (B minus).
 Specific coursework selection varies with student interest and goals.

 Depending on career interests, students may be allowed to substitute one or two graduate courses per semester from disciplines other than Chemistry (e.g., Biology, Pharmacology, Physics, Materials Science Engineering, Computer Science, etc.).